Couples-Engagement-Portrait-Photographer-Greener-Visuals

 Family portraits from afar to raise money for those in need.

-This past weekend, ten gracious Bozeman families participated in the Bozeman Front Porch Project from afar to celebrate their loved ones, be apart of a community art project and raise money to support the Bozeman Area Community Foundation during this unsettling time in our community and country.
+This past weekend, ten gracious Bozeman families participated in the Bozeman Front Porch Project to celebrate their loved ones, be a part of a community art project, and raise money to support the Bozeman Area Community Foundation during this unsettling time in our community and country.

-As a self-employed photography business owner navigating the uncertainty of the COVID-19 virus, I wanted to create a little something to uplift the mood for local families and support our incredible hard working non-for-profits in town while we collectively maintain safety with social distancing.
+As a self-employed photography business owner navigating the uncertainty of the COVID-19 virus, I wanted to create a little something to uplift the mood for local families and support our incredibly hard-working not-for-profits in town while we collectively maintain safety with social distancing.

 With all the uncertainty and fear circulating around.
 I wanted to change the narrative to focus on the positives that are still around us.

-I wanted to create a reminder for these families of all the good things they have to celebrate in their lives.
+I wanted to create a reminder of all the good things these families have to celebrate in their lives.

-While we are all doing our part to change the curve of our predicament, we can also safely from afar give ourselves permission to celebrate the people who give our lives meaning.
+We are all doing our part to change the curve of our predicament.
+We can also safely from afar give ourselves permission to celebrate the people who give our lives meaning.

 Family is everything and is worth celebrating right now.